 Orla, our 3 year old is growing up a little too fast for my liking!
 Lately, she has been obsessed with necklaces and jewellery and make up!
 She loves to sit and try on all my necklaces and choose her favourites and her fascination with make up has resulted in two tricky make up and nail varnish on the carpet incidents!
 If anyone knows a trick to get foundation out of carpets – please let me know!!
 So, I promised Orla I’d make her a DIY children’s bead and tassel necklace of her very own.
 She had one requirement – it had to include pink!

-I decided to make the children’s necklaces as my fifth craft stashbusting challenge for May as I had lots of embroidery thread to use up.
+I decided to make the children’s necklaces as I had lots of embroidery thread to use up.
 Elodie had some kid’s FIMO for Christmas which we still hadn’t tried out so we decided to have a go making beads from it.
 This took a fair few goes to get it right!
 We found it better to make the beads small as twisting larger pieces of FIMO often cracked when drying.